Version 7.0: The Street Scriptures

-Version 7.0: The Street Scriptures is the fifth studio album by American hip hop recording artist Guru formerly of the group Gang Starr.

-Doo Wop, Styles P, Jaguar Wright, Jean Grae, Talib Kweli and B-Real appear on this album.
+Version 7.0: The Street Scriptures is the fifth solo studio album by American rapper Guru.
+It was released on June 21, 2005 via 7 Grand Records.
+Produced entirely by Solar, it features guest appearances from B-Real, DJ Doo Wop, Jaguar Wright, Jean Grae, Styles P and Talib Kweli.
 The Greek version features verses from the Greek rapper Εισβολέας (Invader) for 33⅓ Entertainment.
 The track "Cave In" was featured in the 2005 racing video game Juiced.